 COLORADO SPRINGS, Colo.
 (March 16, 2017) - The Rocky Mountain Athletic Conference doled out its All-RMAC Indoor Track and Field awards last week and in the process named 31 members of the Colorado State University-Pueblo track and field programs to the list.

-The All-RMAC First Team consists of the first and second place individual finishers and the first-place relay teams from the RMAC Indoor Track and Field Championships.
-All-RMAC Second Team reflects the third and fourth place individual finishers and the second-place relay teams.
+The All-RMAC First Team consists of the first, second and third place individual finishers and the first-place relay teams from the RMAC Indoor Track and Field Championships.
+All-RMAC Second Team reflects the fourth, fifth and sixth place individual finishers and the second-place relay teams.

 Senior Sydni Riley (Florissant, Colo.) totaled three awards, as she was second in the 800m run for All-RMAC First Team honors and was a member of both runner-up relay teams to be recognized as All-RMAC Second Team.

 The women's distance medley relay team was second and made up of Miriam Roberts (So., Boulder, Colo.), freshman Taliah Burney (Colorado Springs, Colo.), Riley and senior Bailey Hughes (Bigfork, Mont.).

 The 4x400m relay team was also second and consisted of junior Tatianna Clanton (Jr., Colorado Springs, Colo.), Burney, Tuck and Riley.

 Clanton also earned All-RMAC First Team with a third place finish in the long jump and second team recognition in the 200m.

 Catherine Tiona (Jr., Colorado Springs, Colo.) finished tied for fourth in the pole vault to be recognized as All-RMAC Second Team.

 Tuck (shot put) and Hughes (3000m) posted a top six finish to garner second team honors.
 Freshman Lauren Fairchild (McKinley, Texas) was also a second team member in the long jump.